 Treasure Hunter G is another excellent console RPG that was never released outside Japan.
-It was also the last RPG Squaresoft released for the Super Nintendo system, and shows Squaresoft to be at the height of their SNES game-making craft.
-The graphics in Treasure Hunter G puts some PlayStation games to shame – it is no small feat to pull off 32-bit-looking graphics on a 16-bit system like the SNES.
-The plot is nothing more than a typical "destroy evil" plot found in most RPGs, although it starts out with an intriguing premise: you control a team of brother and sister, accompanied by their grandfather, as they explore a cave where the an aircraft called 'Fenric Falcon' is reportedly discovered.
-Soon you will discover that some sabotage is going on; the cave is soon rocked with an explosion, and the Falcon soon took off - taking your father with it.
+It was also the last RPG Squaresoft released for the Super Nintendo system, and shows Squaresoft at the height of their SNES game-making craft.
+The graphics in Treasure Hunter G put some PlayStation games to shame – it is no small feat to pull off 32-bit-looking graphics on a 16-bit system like the SNES.
+The plot is nothing special, although it starts out with an intriguing premise: you control a team of brother and sister, accompanied by their grandfather, as they explore a cave where an aircraft called the Fenric Falcon was reportedly discovered.
+Soon you will find that some form of sabotage is going on; the cave is rocked by an explosion, and the Falcon takes off – with your father in it.
 Although your initial quest is naturally to find and rescue your father, you will soon discover more weighty plot elements that make being a hero all worthwhile. |

 If you enjoy console-style RPGs in general, Treasure Hunter G is a must-have.
 It is one of the best-looking games on the SNES, with plenty of charming characters, cool weapons, and challenging monsters to keep you occupied.
-Thanks to the translating efforts of Metalhawk and his team of fans, the game can now be enjoyed by English-speaking audience.
-Highly recommended.
+Thanks to the translating efforts of Metalhawk and his team of fans, the game can now be enjoyed by an English-speaking audience.
+Highly recommended.Reviewed by: Underdogs